-In short, Uruguay is NOT the place to fly in, get a cedula, and come back every once in a while before applying for naturalization, unless you choose the newest equity option.
+In short, Uruguay is NOT the place for “paper residency” where you can fly in and come back every once in a while before applying for naturalization, unless you choose the newest equity option.

-In fact, it may not be the place to obtain a second citizenship even if you’re willing to live there.
-There is no doubt that Uruguay has some beautiful cities and is a charming place to live, but recent accounts have suggested that not even those who have obviously made the place their only home can become Uruguay citizens.
+It may not be the place to obtain a second citizenship even if you’re willing to live there.
+There is no doubt that Uruguay has some beautiful cities and is a charming place to live, but past accounts suggested that not even those who have obviously made the place their only home can become Uruguayan citizens.